 Is frankness between friends an important quality in a relationship?

 Each and every one of us daydream.
 That is how I write.
 My palette is a blank page of white paper.
 I put my fingers on my keyboard and often ask myself, “What can I share today?”
 The point being that over the past years I have written over one thousand stories and I amaze myself I am able to pull story after story out of my head.
 I sit in front of my computer and daydream, my brain searching for an interesting topic and wondering what will I muse about today.
+Writing about my experiences has become a form of self-expression and reflection, helping me process my thoughts and emotions.

 And, I have found if you think very hard about anything you come up with an answer.
 Today, in the wee hours of the early morning, I suddenly smiled.
-I had my story…the ability to be a frank woman after 50.
+I realized I had my story…the ability to be a frank woman after 50.

 Reconnecting

 A few years ago, my Ultimate Concierge, my late pooch Orchid and I were at our home in Rancho Mirage.
 Unpacked, food in the fridge, pots of orchid plants in all the rooms of our home, phones, and Wi-Fi working, which means phones were ringing and texts were coming in.
 One text came from a close girlfriend.
 We met in college when were just 18 years old.
+Looking back, I feel so lucky that we have maintained such a meaningful friendship over the years.

 She asked, “Are you here?
 Can you walk tomorrow?”